ambareesh-ravi/Rumour-Detection-and-Determining-Veracity-of-Rumours-using-Deep-Learning-and-Knowledge-Graph/README.md

    ### Sarcasm Detection <a name="sarcasm"></a>

 &nbsp; &nbsp; &nbsp; Sarcasm Detection module will determine the sarcastic score of a sentence.
 The Model will output will a value between -100 to 100 which will then be scaled to the range 0 to 1.
 The sentence is more likely to be sarcastic when the score is larger.
+This label will be used in the SDQC Module as a feature.
+For example, if a sentence is labelled as Support to the root tweet but it is actually sarcastic sentence, then the actual label should be Denial since it is sarcastically positive.

 ![Sarcasm Module][sarcasmModule]